 Sad though it is that numerous buildings and entire streets have disappeared from Inverness over the years, there is still an abundance of information to be uncovered and to be put together in more panoramic street views of yesteryear – “a bit like piecing together a large jigsaw.”

-Gordon’s next projects are Church Street and Academy Street, and if any readers can contribute photographs of any of the buildings or shop fronts he would be most grateful.
+Gordon’s most recent Moment in Time project was both sides of Academy Street as the buildings appeared in 1920, for the Academy Street Townscape Heritage Project.
+Visit the ASTHP website to see the drawings.
+Gordon’s next project is for Church Street and if readers can contribute photographs of any of the buildings or shop fronts he would be most grateful.
 Even group photos or images of parked cars would be of use…after all, it’s actually the buildings in the background we are interested in.

-Please email any images or information on Church Street and Academy Street to Gordon at email@example.com
+Please email any images or information on Church Street to Gordon at firstname.lastname@example.org

 Details on how to purchase prints from the Gordon Lynn Project can be obtained from the Print Shop page on this website.